delenius/wildfly-swarm-issues/consul-missing/README.md

-# CDI does not work in Arquillian unit tests with default params
+# Missing Consul service is not handled gracefully

-To reproduce, run `mvn test`.
+To reproduce, run `mvn package`, then

-The problem occurs because `@DefaultDeployment` does not include classes in other packages, so injecting `HelloApp` from `HelloResource` fails.

-It does package *sub-packages*, so it works if the `model` package is moved inside the `rest` package.
+`java -jar target/consul-missing-0.0.1-swarm.jar`.